Izumi0XD/CYBER_SECURITY_NOTES/DAY_10/README.md

 4. /panel  -  an interface based page where we can uplaod files.
 5. /server  -  a permission denied page.

 ### • 4.
-No wfro getting into server and collecting required data(i.e user.txt in task 3) we will upload a reverse shell (which will bring back a connection back from server back to our device)
+Now for getting into the server and collecting required data (i.e user.txt in task 3) we will upload a reverse shell (which will bring back a connection back from server back to our device)
 the suggested reverse shel for this experiment is a shell by ***Pentestmonkey*** by using command -

     wget http://pentestmonkey.net/tools/php-reverse-shell/php-reverse-shell-1.0.tar.gz